rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 In some cases a trade-off may be required for readability in the source text file versus the readability in the doxygen formatted web pages.

-For example, there are some limitations on readability with '%' character and pipe character '|' within a table.
+For example, there are some limitations on readability with '%' character and pipe character '|' within a markdown table.

-Also, try to avoid using direct html tags.
-Although doxygen supports markdown and markdown supports html tags, the html support for doxygen's markdown is also limited.
+Also, try to avoid using direct hTML tags.
+Although doxygen supports markdown and markdown supports HTML tags, the HTML support for doxygen's markdown is also limited.

 ## The Example